F1bonacc1/process-compose/README.md

 Restart will wait `process.availability.backoff_seconds` seconds between `stop` and `start` of the process.
 If not configured the default value is 1s.

-By default the client will try to use the default port `8080` and default address `localhost` to connect to the locally running instance of process-compose.
+By default, the client will try to use the default port `8080` and default address `localhost` to connect to the locally running instance of process-compose.
 You can provide deferent values:

 ```shell
 process-compose -p PORT process -a ADDRESS list